Limited Gradient Descent: Learning With Noisy Labels: Experiments

+As can be seen from \Cref{CIFAR10-bars}, when the number of validation sets increases from 100 to 5000, the test accuracy shows an increasing trend overall.
+At the same time, as the number of validation sets increases, the variance of overall test accuracy gradually decreases.
+It shows that these kinds of methods are sensitive to validation sets.
+The number and quality of validation sets can affect the test accuracy and its variance based on the method. \Cref{CIFAR10-bars} also demonstrates the robustness of our approach, which does not require a validation set.
+The LGD accuracies are overall comparable to the corresponding methods that require a validation set of 5000 samples.
+At the same time, the variances of the test accuracies are significantly smaller than those of the conventional methods, even when compared to the methods with 5000 validation samples.
+Therefore, LGD avoids involving a validation set and is more robust than the traditional method.

-Next, we show training details of LGD through two experiments.
+Next, we show training details of the LGD through two experiments.
 We take mixup vs. LGD + mixup as an example of comparison.
-The pollution source is symmetric noise and the pollution fraction $\eta$ is 0.6 in the first experiment, as shown in Figure 3 (left).
-For the second experiment, as shown in Figure 3 (right), the pollution source is asymmetric noise and the pollution rate $\eta$ is 0.3.
-In Figure 3 (top), the three accuracy curves correspond to the leftover samples, reverse samples, and test samples, respectively.
-The LoR curves are shown in Figure 3 (bottom).
+The pollution source is symmetric noise, and the pollution fraction $\eta$ is 0.6 in the first experiment, as shown in \Cref{LoR} (left).
+For the second experiment, as shown in \Cref{LoR} (right), the pollution source is asymmetric noise, and the pollution rate $\eta$ is 0.3.
+In \Cref{LoR} (top), the three accuracy curves correspond to the leftover samples, reverse samples, and test samples.
+The LoR curves are shown in \Cref{LoR} (bottom).
 In general, the peak of LoR is located on the left of the peak of the test accuracy curve but not far from it, which can often be regarded as the best generalization of the main pattern.
 The test accuracy corresponding to the LoR peak is not much different from the best accuracy of the test curve.
-Therefore, for the main pattern, the generalization performance, which is indicated by the LoR peak, is very close to the actual best generalization performance.
+Therefore, the generalization performance of LGD, which is indicated by the LoR peak, is very close to the actual best generalization performance.